intelygenz/codeconz-lighthouses-engine/README.md

 - Make sure the bot repository is owned by one of your team members.
 - The project can be public or private.
 - Only one repository is needed per bot.

+## Build an amazing bot!

+> "What we do in life, echoes in eternity." - Maximus Decimus Meridius

 ## Test your bot!